 Master unifying themes in life science and relate them to the human body through activities about cells, genetics, organ systems, health and wellness, and evolution.

-This course is offered during summer 2014 for three credits.
-It also will be offered during the 2014-15 school year for five or six credits, depending on the university partner.
+This course is offered during the 2014-15 school year for five or six credits, depending on the university partner.
+Course dates are: